Hippo and a polar bear on light green background. Text: Hippo vs Polar Bear

 Fighting is a close-contact situation, so there will be a chance for a bite from a hippo.
 The Polar bear’s intelligence may again override a hippo’s bite force potential edge.

-In water, it’s a different story since the Polar bear can’t rely on their speed in the water.
+It’s a different story in water since the Polar bear can’t rely on their speed in the water.
 A polar bear’s speed in water is only 1 mile per hour faster than a hippo’s.
 The hippo will win the battle if the fight occurs in water.
 Regardless of intelligence, the habitat of the water is where hippos love to spend most of their days.
 They are much more confident in the water than on land compared to the polar bears.

 Therefore, in water, a hippo will beat a polar bear in a fight.